Indigestion: Diagnosis

 A diagnosis for indigestion is based on symptoms, with a possible need for more diagnostic tests.
 In younger patients (less than 60 years of age) without red flags (e.g., weight loss), it is recommended to test for H. pylori noninvasively, followed by treatment with antibiotics in those who test positively.
 A negative test warrants discussing additional treatments, like proton pump inhibitors, with your doctor.
 An upper GI endoscopy may also be recommended.
 In older patients (60 or older), an endoscopy is often the next step in finding out the cause of newly onset indigestion regardless of the presence of alarm symptoms.
 However, for all patients regardless of age, an official diagnosis requires symptoms to have started at least 6 months ago with a frequency of at least once a week over the last 3 months.

 Treatment

 Functional and organic dyspepsia have similar treatments.
-Traditional therapies used for this diagnosis include lifestyle modification (e.g., diet), antacids, proton-pump inhibitors (PPIs), H2-receptor antagonists (H2-RAs), prokinetic agents, and antiflatulents.
+Traditional therapies used for this diagnosis include lifestyle modification (e.g., diet), antacids, proton-pump inhibitors (PPIs), H2 receptor antagonists (H2-RAs), prokinetic agents, and antiflatulents.
 PPIs and H2-RAs are often first-line therapies for treating dyspepsia, having shown to be better than placebo medications.
-Anti-depressants, notably tricyclic antidepressants, have also been shown to be effective treatments for patients who do not respond to traditional therapies.
+Antidepressants, notably tricyclic antidepressants, have been tested on patients who do not respond to traditional therapies with some benefits, though the research is of poor quality and adverse affects are noted.